 “As a motorcyclist you have to be cognizant of the traffic around you,” says Jackson.
 “You want to be conspicuous and stand out, as by wearing bright clothing.”
 Being noticeable is the reason motorcycles made in the U.S. have been required to have always-on headlights since 1980, according to Jackson.

 While bright colors may lower the chance of an accident, they won’t protect you if the worst happens.
-Click here to learn about must-have motorcycle safety equipment.
+It’s important to be prepared with a fitted helmet, secure jacket, and other safety essentials.

 Be aware of your surroundings